michaelagylo/michaelagylo.github.io/content/authors/admin/_index.md

 ## About Me

 Hello, my name is Michaela.
 I am a Postdoctoral Researcher in DICE, University of Kent.
 My interests include land systems science, well-being, and food systems linked to social and environmental sustainability in forest landscapes.
-Outside of research, you will probably find me on a climbing wall, drinking coffee, writing some poems, or baking.
+Outside of research, you will probably find me on a climbing wall, drinking coffee, or baking.